Welcome

 Pressed Flower Art WORKSHOPS!

-Experience my techniques pressing, unpressing, storing, and collaging, creating a piece of art to treasure.
+Experience my techniques pressing, unpressing, storing, and collaging,

 All materials, tips, tricks and fun provided.